Do Go On - 407 - The Real Pocahontas

 Yeah.

-But yeah, the true cause of her death is unknown.
+But, yeah, the true cause of her death is unknown.

 Baby Thomas was also sickly, and John left him to be brought up by his brother in Norfolk

-for fear he wouldn't survive there.
+for fear he wouldn't survive their voyage home.

-Do you have family in Norfolk?
+Do your family in Norfolk?

 I don't think I've actually got any real English.

-We've got where Irish and Spanish.
+We've got, we're Irish and Spanish.

 Okay.

-But maybe there's a something like that?
+But maybe there's some English?

 I don't know.